Sameh-Sayed/API_Assignment/README.md

 # API_Assignment
-I use maven Frame work to use maven dependency
+I use maven Framework to use maven dependency
-I create sample API class contains different methods
+I create a sample API
-I assert on Response for each
+I assert on Response and status code

-To be implment
+To be implemented
 Base class